Roger Falconer: Education

-Born in Carmarthen (12 December 1951), Falconer was educated at Llandeilo Grammar School (1962–65) and Bridgend Boys' Grammar School (1965-70), and graduated with a BSc(Eng) degree in Civil Engineering, from King's College London, in 1973.
-He then studied at the University of Washington, where he graduated with an MSCE degree in 1974.
-He returned to the UK, where he carried out research in computational hydraulics at Imperial College London, where he was awarded a PhD degree in 1977.
-He was subsequently awarded DEng and DSc(Eng) degrees from the University of Birmingham (1992) and University of London (1994) respectively.
+Falconer was educated at Llandeilo Grammar School and Bridgend Boys' Grammar School (1962-70) in Wales, and graduated with a BSc(Eng) in Civil Engineering, from King's College London (1973).
+He then studied at the University of Washington, Seattle, where he graduated with a MSCE in Hydraulic Engineering (1974), before returning to the UK, to carry out research in computational hydraulics at Imperial College London, graduating with a PhD and Diploma of Imperial College (1976).
+He was subsequently awarded a DEng from the University of Birmingham (1992), a DSc(Eng) from the University of London (1994) and an HonDEng from the University of Bradford (2022).